TaniaD13/handbook/qa.md

 Process and tools that we use to Quality Assurance test projects.

 ## Validation
-Most webpages are written in languages (such as HTML) that allow contributors to structure text, add multimedia content, and specify the style or appearance of a website.
-As with every language, these have their own grammar, vocabulary and syntax, and every document written with these computer languages are supposed to follow these rules.
+Most webpages are written in languages (such as HTML) that allow contributors to structure the text, add multimedia content, and specify the style or appearance of a website.
+As with every language, these have their own grammar, vocabulary, and syntax, and every document written with these computer languages are supposed to follow these rules.
 These machine-readable grammars are called "Document Type Definition" or DTDs.

 However, just as texts in a natural language can include spelling or grammar errors, documents using Markup languages may also have errors.
 The process of verifying whether a document actually follows the rules for the language(s) it uses is called validation, and the tool used for that is a validator.
 A document that passes this process with success is called valid.
 We can define "markup validation" as the process of checking a web document against the grammar it uses.